Sgant1/Mission-to-Mars/README.md

 # Mission-to-Mars
 ### Overview:
 ###### The purpose of this project is to create a Flask app that will scrape Mars data from four websites and consolidate the information into one webpage.
-The app grabs a featured article showing the latest news, a featured image, facts about Mars, and images of Mars hemispheres.
 Below is a screenshot of the app.

 ![Mars1](https://user-images.githubusercontent.com/107363048/204181562-54c25a54-bad2-4501-a4c4-d58a6d0f562c.png)